opnumten/M-TRACK/README.md

 M-TRACK is a live cell imaging analysis tool.

 The package is written in Python 3.7.
+Parts of the source code are adapted from Celltool https://github.com/zpincus/celltool and https://github.com/Yurui-Li/Stay-Point-Identification.

 requirement:
 wx